AlexMattWolf/Forex-EUR-USD-App/README.md

 This project is a part of the [Data Science Working Group](http://datascience.codeforsanfrancisco.org) at [Code for San Francisco](http://www.codeforsanfrancisco.org).
 Other DSWG projects can be found at the [main GitHub repo](https://github.com/sfbrigade/data-science-wg).

 ## Project Objectives
-This project was a team effort to build and deploy an application analyzing foreign exhange (_"forex"_) rates against the U.S. Dollar, focusing on the Euro (**€**) to U.S. Dollar (**$**) market.
-Using Machine Learning, 2018 EUR-USD data, and financial/economic new sentiment analysis, we created and trained varying models to acheive an system that would be capable of trading and profiting in this market.
-The goal of this model would be to implement a high-frequency trading technique, taking long and short positions over a span of ten minutes.
-As these trades would occur, their outcomes would be subsquentially logged in the front-end site for users to view how the model can be profitable.
+This project was a team effort to build and deploy an application analyzing foreign exchange (_"forex"_) rates against the U.S. Dollar, focusing on the Euro (**€**) to U.S. Dollar (**$**) market.
+Using Machine Learning, 2018 EUR-USD data, and financial/economic new sentiment analysis, we created and trained varying models to achieve an system that would be capable of trading and profiting in this market.
+The goal of this model would be to implement a high frequency trading technique, taking long and short positions over a span of ten minutes.
+As these trades would occur, their outcomes would be subsequentially logged in the front-end site for users to view how the model can be profitable.

 #### Project Status: Complete